Polonaises (Chopin)

 Most of Frédéric Chopin's polonaises were written for solo piano.
 He wrote his first polonaise in 1817, when he was 7; his last was the Polonaise-Fantaisie of 1846, three years before his death.
-Among the best known polonaises are the "Military" Polonaise in A, Op.
-40, No. 1, and the "Heroic" Polonaise in A♭, Op.
+Among the best known polonaises are the "Military" Polonaise in A major, Op.
+40, No. 1, the "Tragic" Polonaise In F♯ minor, Op.
+44, and the "Heroic" Polonaise in A♭ major, Op.
 53.

-There is also the Andante spianato et grande polonaise brillante in E♭, Op.
-22, for piano and orchestra, which also exists in a solo piano version; and the Introduction and Polonaise brillante in C major, Op.
+There is also the Andante spianato et grande polonaise brillante in E♭ major, Op.
+22, for piano and orchestra (a solo piano version also exists), and the Introduction and Polonaise brillante in C major, Op.
 3, for cello and piano.

 Polonaises for solo piano

 Chopin wrote at least 23 polonaises for piano solo.
 Of these: